Di-Falco/code-review-3/README.md

 ## License

+{Let people know what to do if they run into any issues or have questions, ideas or concerns.
+Encourage them to contact you or make a contribution to the code.}

-Copyright (c) June 10 2022 Anthony DiFalco
+Copyright (c) June 10, 2022 - Anthony DiFalco